gtensha/OpenTaiko/README.md

 To import a map, navigate to the _Settings_ menu, and select _Import map_.

 ### Configuring the game
-In the _Settings_ menu you may change the language and set the vsync mode.
+In the _Settings_ menu you may change the language, set the vsync mode, and change timing variables.
 To change resolution, edit the value in _settings.json_ to match your preferred value.
-Changing any option currently requires you to restart the game for them to take effect.
+Changing any option apart from timing variables currently requires you to restart the game for them to take effect.

+#### Timing variables
+There are four different timing variables you can adjust (all values are in milliseconds):

+* **Timing/music offset** - sets the offset relative to music playback.
+* **Normal hit window** - sets how late or early you may hit to get points.
+This value is applicable to both sides of the hit window, so a value of 100 for instance will give a total hit window of 200 milliseconds.
+* **Good hit window** - as normal hit window, but for attaining the best judgement.
+* **Pre-hit dead window** - within this window _before_ normal hit window, the hit will be registered as a miss.
+Useful for preventing the ability to mash keys to attain a score.

 ### Gameplay
 Hit the drum circles as they approach the reception area.
 Hit the red circles with your left or right middle keys, and likewise, the green circles with your rim keys.
 The better the timing, the better the score.
 Following the music is the key!